 Where you are hot and cold could dictate where your cervical spine instability is

 Here is a study (3) from 1999 that used thermal imaging to help assess possible locations neck that was causing arm pain.
-In this study researchers found that symptoms of a cool or warm sensation in the arm could be shown objectively by using of thermography with the detection of thermal change in the case of radiculopathy, including cervical disc herniation.
+In this study, researchers found that symptoms of a cool or warm sensation in the arm could be shown objectively by using thermography with the detection of thermal change in the case of radiculopathy, including cervical disc herniation.

 In other words, if you take the temperature of the arm, not only will temperature asymmetry, the different readings across the arm confirm a problem in the cervical spine, but the location of the problem temperatures in the arm may also give a clue to exactly where in the neck the problem was.

 But this can be a tricky science, in 2020 researchers published these observations in the journal Medicine (4).

 “In general, in digital infrared thermographic imaging of patients with unilateral (one-sided) spinal radicular pain, the thermal pattern of the extremities of the side of (the degenerative disc lesions) shows hypothermia (cold skin) compared to the opposite, intact side.